kyma-incubator/compass/docs/internal/proposals/error-handling/error-handling.md

 # Error handling in Director GraphQL

-The errors can come from external libraries, triggered by the Director due to user wrong actions.
-We have to filter errors that are readable for both users and machines.
+Errors can originate from different sources.
+This document describes our approach of handling them internally and presenting them in the readable form for the users.

 ## Errors displayed to the user
-These are the basic errors that should be displayed to the user:
-* InternalError
-* NotFound
-* NotUnique
-* InvalidData
-* InsufficientScopes
-* ConstraintViolation
-* TenantIsRequired
-* TenantNotFound

-This list can be split into two separate groups due to different error handling:
-* Internal errors that originate from external libraries, panics, PostgreSQL (except such errors as `NotFound`, `NotUnique`).
-  The error is visible to the user as `InternalError`.
-* The rest of errors that are mostly caused by the user.
+Errors that are returned to the user can be split into two groups, based on the error handling approach.
+Errors that originate from external systems, libraries, panics, and directly not depend on the user input are handled as the internal one.
+Such errors are returned to the user as the `InternalError` type.
+Errors that directly depend on the user input are classified as separate types which in detail describes the nature of a problem.

 ## Custom errors and error codes